syncfusion-content/ej2-angular-docs/ej2-angular/grid/connecting-to-backends/fastapi-server.md

 ## Integrating Syncfusion Angular Grid with FastAPI

-This section demonstrates binding the Syncfusion<sup style="font-size:70%">&reg;</sup> Angular Data Grid to a FastAPI endpoint using the DataManager and the `UrlAdaptor`.
+This section demonstrates binding the Angular Data Grid to a FastAPI endpoint using the DataManager and the `UrlAdaptor`.
 The DataManager standardizes the way the Grid serializes its actions into a request body, and the `UrlAdaptor` formats the transport to align with a RESTful endpoint that accepts POST requests for both reads and mutations.

 [DataManager]((https://ej2.syncfusion.com/angular/documentation/data/getting-started)) is a data layer that sends all Grid actions (read, sort, filter, search, paging, CRUD) to the backend.
 It standardizes the way components communicate with remote services and handles query serialization.